Southeast Zone

 Waterfowl

-Canada geese remain widely distributed across the wildlife area along with a few white-fronted and snow geese that have started migrating north.
+Canada geese remain widely distributed across the wildlife area.

 A few resident and non-breeding trumpeter swans remain widely scattered across the wildlife area.
 These birds are part of restoration efforts and will be neck-collared with green collars and white alphanumeric symbols.
-Tundra swans have started to show up over the last week.
+Tundra swans have recently been observed and will increase in numbers in the coming weeks.

 Shorebirds, wading birds, and other waterbirds

-Pied-billed grebes will be the most common of the grebe species this time of year, look for them in large open bodies of water such as Ana Reservoir, North Bullgate Refuge and North Levee Impoundment.
+Four species of grebes can be found in the wildlife area (Clark's, eared, pied-billed and western).
+Look for them in large open bodies of water such as Ana Reservoir, North Bullgate Refuge and North Levee Impoundment.

 Raptors and others